MojosBeans100/un-petit-jeu-francais/README.md

 ## Structure of the website

 The structure of the website is straightforward and intuitive.
-There are 5 main pages, each with a full background picture, navigation bar at the top for easy access, and a footer with top level information about the gym at the bottom.
+There are three main pages: one which is the main game area, the second which is a library of language learning resources, and lastly a basic contact page.

+In the main game area, as the user navigates through the game the screens change - for example to choose game options, the actual quiz area, and feedback pages.

 The website is designed to be responsive on all devices; viewing the website on different screen sizes should not affect the user experience.
-There is some animation on the front page and hover effects on some links to increase user interaction.

 ## Wireframes

 [Wireframes](https://wireframe.cc/) was used to visualise website ideas and maintain an idea of layout and styling.
 See all pages concepts below.

-### Homepage Design
+### Intro Screen Design
 ![Homepage Design](assets/images/WireframesHomepage.JPG)

-### Facilities Design
+### Name Input Design
 ![Facilities Design](assets/images/WireframesFacilities.JPG)

-### Classes Design
+### Game Options Design
 ![Classes Design](assets/images/WireframesClasses.JPG)

-### Membership Design
+### Game Area Design
 ![Membership Design](assets/images/WireframesMembership.JPG)

-### Contact Us Design
+### Show Answers Design
 ![Contact Us Design](assets/images/WireFramesContact.JPG)

+### End Game Design

 ## Surface